Legal Header

 Make-Up Water by Source and Recycled Water Use

 The volume of recycled water does not directly correlate to the volume of make-up water withdrawn.
-The volume of make-up water a project needs is influenced by factors such as evaporation and water salinity that increase with recycling.
+The volume of make-up water a project needs is influenced by such factors as evaporation and water salinity that increase with recycling.
 Additionally, recycled water volume increases with increased production.

 Water-Use Intensity